-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - to comply with applicable consumer protection provisions (see question 11).

-The insured must also be transparent and honest in submitting his or her personal information.
+The insured must also be transparent and honest in submitting their personal information.

 3 Making a claim